Enterprise-CMCS/seatool-compare/README.md

 ## Contributing

-Work items for mmdl-connectors are tracked in CMS' Jira.
-If you have access to our Jira, you can view mmdl-connectors related work there.
-While there's no dedicated mmdl-connectors product view in Jira yet, the [Platform Team board](https://qmacbis.atlassian.net/jira/software/c/projects/OY2/boards/216/backlog?selectedIssue=OY2-17657&epics=visible&issueLimit=100) is a good stand in.
+Work items for seatool-compare are tracked in CMS' Jira.
+If you have access to our Jira, you can view seatool-compare related work there.
+While there's no dedicated seatool-compare product view in Jira yet, the [Platform Team board](https://qmacbis.atlassian.net/jira/software/c/projects/OY2/boards/216/backlog?selectedIssue=OY2-17657&epics=visible&issueLimit=100) is a good stand in.

-If you don't have access to Jira, would like access to Jira, or would like to discuss any enhancement, bug, idea, or question, please visit the [MMDL Connectors Slack channel](https://cmsgov.slack.com/archives/C0403M0D007).
+If you don't have access to Jira, would like access to Jira, or would like to discuss any enhancement, bug, idea, or question, please visit the [seatool-compare Slack channel](https://cmsgov.slack.com/archives/C045M44HA0Y).
 This is a public channel open to anyone in CMS Slack, and all input is welcome!

 ## License